roelbindels/stakkr-nginx-proxy/README.md

 acme_ca_uri=https://acme-staging.api.letsencrypt.org/directory
 ```

 # nginx-proxy command
-Use `lamp nginx-proxy` to add a second instance to the master nginx setup.
+Use `maarina nginx-proxy` to add a second instance to the master nginx setup.